Jack-Sandberg/DQN/README.md

 calculated per episode increases steadily at the start for D3Qn and DQN.
 In general, the max Q-value is significantly larger than the average Q-value which shows that DQN can distinguish between states of different values.

-Keep in mind that DQN can be sensitive to the random seed assigned and that the models were only trained once.
-Additionally, the proposed improvements (Double, Dueling and Prio.) were assessed on the scores across on all Atari games and not on Pong in particular.
+Keep in mind that the learning speed of DQN can be sensitive to the random seed assigned and that the models were only trained once.
+Additionally, the proposed improvements to DQN (Double, Dueling and PER) were assessed on the scores across on all Atari games and not on Pong in particular.

 ### Resources used

 This project would not have been possible without all the brilliant resources available on the Internet.
-Among many, the following resources has helped me the most:
+Among many, the following resources have helped me the most:

   - [DQN tutorial for PyTorch](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html)